gityopie/odoo-addons/web_google_maps/README.md

 Enable you to display a partner location or all your partners location around the world on a map.
 This feature will work seamlessly with Odoo means you can search your partner location using Odoo search feature.

+There are five available attributes that you can customize:
+ - `lat` : an attritube to tell the map the latitude field on the object (mandatory)
+ - `lng` : an attritute to tell the map the longitude field on the object (mandatory)
+ - `title` : an attribute to tell the map the title that will be printed on marker info window (optional, by default 'name')
+ - `color` : an attribute to modify marker color (optional) any given color will set all markers color.
+ - `colors` : work like attribute `color` but more configurable (you can set marker color depends on it's value) this attribute works similar to `colors` of tree view on Odoo 9.0

 How to create the view?
 Example
 >